bespinian/serverless-workshop/README.md

    2021-09-10T12:26:33.779Z c70ee5e7-4295-4408-a713-9f3ceaaa53e3 ERROR Oh noes!
    ```

-1. Navigate to the tab `Configuration` and click on the category `Permissions`.
+1. Navigate back to your function in the Lambda console and switch to the tab `Configuration` and click on the category `Permissions`.
 1. Observe the logging permissions which were assigned to your function automatically.

 ### Already done?
 Try some of the bonus steps!